 6. RequestContext (formerly G) — per-coroutine, looks like a god object

 RequestContext::instance() returns a per-request state container holding $server, $get, $post, $cookie, $session, $zealphp_request, $zealphp_response, and the rest.
 In coroutine mode it's stored in Coroutine::getContext() — one instance per coroutine, isolated.
-In superglobals mode it's a process singleton bridging to $_GET / $_POST / $_SESSION.
+In legacy modes it's a process singleton bridging to $_GET / $_POST / $_SESSION.

 • What it buys: a single named object for every per-request concern.
 Same shape across modes.
 Hyperf and Slim's $_REQUEST-style globals follow the same pattern.